fawkes18/Predicting-the-GDP-per-capita-with-Regression-Models/README.md

-The goal of this project is to predict the economic strength of a country with as little as possible variables.
+The goal of this project is to predict the economic strength of a country with regression models.

-The  first Jupyter Notebook is about the process of the Data Collection, the second file is the actual project.
+The first jupyter notebook shows the process of the data collection, the second file is the actual project.
+Unfortunately not all graphics are displayed, as github isn't showing plotly graphics.